xsmh/duoqin-doov-hacking/README.md

 # Common errors

+## FAILED(remote: 'Erase is not allowed on locked devices')
+You have not unlocked the bootloader because you probably missed a step in [Unlock the bootloader](#unlock-the-bootloader).
+Go back and redo the steps in that section.

 ## FAILED (remote: 'This partition doesn't exist')
 You are probably trying to flash the `system` partition from fastboot instead of fastboot**D**.